mspillman/gallop/README.md

 >>> print(torch.cuda.is_available())
 ```

-If the command prints ```True``` then PyTorch has been successfully installed and is able to use the local GPU.
+If the command prints ```True``` then PyTorch has been successfully installed and is able to use the local GPU*.
 If it prints ```False```, then PyTorch is not able to find the locally installed GPU and installation should be tried again.
 Note that _GALLOP_ will work using CPU-only PyTorch, but it will be extremely slow except with very small numbers of particles.

+* One user has informed us that an old GPU returned True for this test, but was still not suitable.
+Please ensure that your [GPU compute capability](https://developer.nvidia.com/cuda-gpus) is 3.5 or higher to ensure that it will work with PyTorch.

 Once PyTorch is properly installed, download the _GALLOP_ code either using git:
 ```